-Another method defined by every helper class is ice_staticId, which returns the type ID string corresponding to the interface.
-As an example, for the Slice interface Simple in module M, the string returned by ice_staticId is "::M::Simple".
+Another method generated for every interface is $ice_staticId$, which returns the type ID string corresponding to the interface.
+As an example, for the Slice interface Simple in module M, the string returned by $ice_staticId$ is "::M::Simple".

-Using Proxy Methods in Java
+Using Proxy Methods

 The base proxy class ObjectPrx supports a variety of methods for customizing a proxy.
 Since proxies are immutable, each of these "factory methods" returns a copy of the original proxy that contains the desired modification.
-For example, you can obtain a proxy configured with a ten second timeout as shown below:
+For example, you can obtain a proxy configured with a ten second invocation timeout as shown below:

 '''

+Java

-Ice.ObjectPrx proxy = communicator.stringToProxy(...);
+ObjectPrx proxy = communicator.stringToProxy(...);

-proxy = proxy.ice_timeout(10000);
+proxy = proxy.ice_invocationTimeout(10000);

 '''

 A factory method returns a new proxy object if the requested modification differs from the current proxy, otherwise it returns the current proxy.
 With few exceptions, factory methods return a proxy of the same type as the current proxy, therefore it is generally not necessary to repeat a checkedCast or uncheckedCast after using a factory method.
-However, a regular cast is still required, as shown in the example below:
+Furthermore, the mapping generates type-specific factory methods so that no casts are necessary: